Running our church

 Elvet Church normally holds three Communion Services each month:

-At the end of each Communion service a retiring collection is always made for various charity organisations.
+At the end of each Communion service a retiring collection is always taken for various charity organisations.
 These collections are made over a monthly period.
-The retiring collections go to the charities specified on the Benevolence Fund page.
+The retiring collections go to the charities specified on the "charities we support" page.